eomielan/hand-gesture-classifier/README.md

 git clone https://github.com/eomielan/rps-tron-gesture-cnn.git
 ```

-2. Install the required dependencies as mentioned in the Installation section.
+2. Ensure that Python >= 3.8 is installed.

-3. Training the Model:
+3. Train the Model:

-   Choose one of the following methods to train the model:
+   Choose one of the following methods to train the model based on operating system:

-   - **Using the Bash Script (`train_model.sh`):**
+   - **Linux and MacOS (`train_model.sh`):**

       To train the model using the provided Bash script, follow these steps:

       - Open a terminal within the repository.
-      - Navigate to the directory where the script is located.
-      - If needed, the script will automatically install nbconvert using pip.
       - Make the script executable with the command: `chmod +x train_model.sh`
       - Run the script with the command: `./train_model.sh`

-      This will initiate the training procedure and generate the necessary output.
+      This will initiate the training procedure and generate an output jupyter notebook.

-   - **Using the Jupyter Notebook (`train.ipynb`):**
+   - **Windows (`train_model.ps1`):**

-      To train the model using the Jupyter Notebook, follow these steps:
+      To train the model using the provided powershell script, follow these steps:

-      - Open the Jupyter Notebook environment in your web browser or in vscode.
-      - Navigate to the `src` folder.
-      - Find and open the `train.ipynb` notebook.
-      - Inside the notebook, select "Run" from the Jupyter toolbar and choose "Run All Cells."

-      This will execute all the cells in the notebook, which includes the training procedure.

-4. Running the Software:

-   To use the trained model software, follow these steps:

       - Open a terminal within the repository.
+      - If the script is not already executable, you'll need to adjust the script execution policy to allow running PowerShell scripts.
+Open PowerShell as an administrator and run the following command to set the execution policy: `Set-ExecutionPolicy RemoteSigned`
+      - Run the script with the command: `.\train_model.ps1`

+      This will initiate the training procedure and generate an output jupyter notebook.

+4. Use the trained model:

+   Choose one of the following methods to train the model based on operating system:

+   - **Linux and MacOS (`predict_gesture.sh`):**

+      To use the pre-trained model using the provided Bash script, follow these steps:

+      - Open a terminal within the repository.
-   - Navigate to the directory containing the main.py file.
+      - Make the script executable with the command: `chmod +x train_model.sh`
+      - Run the script with the command: `./predict_gesture.sh <img_path.jpg>` where `img_path.jpg` is the path to the gesture image.

+      This will use the pre-trained model to print a prediction.

+   - **Windows (`predict_gesture.ps1`):**

+      To use the pre-trained model using the provided powershell script, follow these steps:

+      - Open a terminal within the repository.
+      - If the script is not already executable, you'll need to adjust the script execution policy to allow running PowerShell scripts.
+Open PowerShell as an administrator and run the following command to set the execution policy: `Set-ExecutionPolicy RemoteSigned`
-   - Run the command: `python main.py image_filepath.jpg`
+      - Run the script with the command: `.\predict_gesture.ps1 <img_path.jpg>` where `img_path.jpg` is the path to the gesture image.

-   Replace `image_filepath.jpg` with the complete path to the image file you want to process.
-The software will use the trained model to classify the provided image as rock, paper, or scissors.
+      This will use the pre-trained model to print a prediction.